History is extremely important in contemporary society, not only to remember the past but also to shape the future by learning from it.

 A History degree involves the analysis of significant world events such as revolutions, wars and political shifts, and includes the study of various sources (anything from articles and texts to images and objects), with the idea being to build up a clearer picture of an event, and the mood of society around the time it took place.
 Historians often apply their findings to the wider history of an area or a group of areas, making links between events and shaping an overall idea of how and why a country, society, or culture has changed over time.

 The career trajectory of people with a History degree appears to be focused around a few careers.
-The most common career that users with History degrees have experience in is Shoemaker, followed by Extraction Worker, Ship Loader, Booking Agent, Audiologist, Lobbyist, Legislator, Comedian, Ironworker, and Commercial Fisherman.
+The most common career that users with History degrees have experience in is Shoemaker, followed by Extraction Worker, Ship Loader, Dietetic Technician, Booking Agent, Audiologist, Legislator, Psychiatric Aide, Lobbyist, and Probation Officer.

 |Career||% of graduates||% of population||Multiple|